ClintonMoore/omscs_bigdata_project/README.md

 3. Run the python file "create_hourly_feats.py" to start pre-processing the data.

 4. The first part should generate the FILTERED_CHARTEVENTS.csv file.
-Move this over to HDFS by running "hdfs dfs -put FILTERED_CHARTEVENTS.csv data/processed".
+This file can be obtained by using a sample or the whole data depending the boolean variable "use_sample_subset_lines" in "filter_chart_events" function.
+Move the files over to HDFS by running "hdfs dfs -put FILTERED_CHARTEVENTS.csv data/processed".

 5. Run the python file "create_hourly_feats.py" again.
 This will create sequences and labels.